Shipyard : Blohm & voss

 In 1933 in Germany, Gorch Fock I is a three-masted barque who served as a training warship.

-Gorch Fock I was launched in Hamburg in 1933 as a training sailing warship for the German Navy of the Third Reich.
-She is three-masted barque and was named after the pseudonym of the German author Johann Kinau.
+Gorch Fock Model I was launched in Hamburg in 1933 as a training sailing warship for the German Navy.
+Gorch Fockis three-masted barque and was named after the pseudonym.
+Therefore, of the German author Johann Kinau.

-Having lost all its training vessels as war reparation, the German government built a replacement training ship in 1958 following the plans of Gorch Fock I only slightly altered, named her Gorch Fock II and is still in service to this day.
+Having lost all its training vessels as war reparation, the German government built a replacement training ship in 1958 following the plans of only slightly altered, named her Gorch Fock II and is still in service to this day.